-Commented [DN16]: Heritage tree regulations to be moved to Title 18, but outside of the critical areas regulations 3.
+Commented [DN14]: Heritage tree regulations to be moved to Title 18, but outside of the critical areas regulations 3.
 Heritage trees may be designated in accordance with the following nominationand designation process:

-b.
+- a.
+Trees with smaller trunk diameters may also be nominated for heritage status by the property owner, by submitting a map, a photograph, and a narrativedescription including the location, species, approximate age, and the specificcharacteristics and reasoning on which the nomination is based.
+To receivesuch a designation, a tree must be an outstanding specimen, especially old orlarge, or of distinctive form, location, or of ecological, cultural or historicalsignificance. - b.
 The city shall inspect the tree, consider public comments, consult with a certified arborist if relevant, and decide whether or not the tree is to be designated a heritage tree.
-Notice of the city's decision shall be mailed to the land owner and any other parties participating in the evaluation process.

-The council may be asked to reverse its designation of a heritage tree.

-3. Tree inventory is required.
+Notice of the city's decision shall be mailed to the land owner and any other participating in the evaluation process. - c.
+The council may be asked to reverse its designation of a heritage tree. - 4.
+Tree inventory is required. - a.

-c.
 The city shall maintain a list of heritage trees designated within the city limitsin response to the voluntary nomination process.
 The inventory may includea map identifying the location of the trees and a brief narrative description ofeach heritage tree.